Grajales/parque-frontend/README.md

 1. Did not  remove the text in the text box after hiting submit but only after a page refresh
 2. Did not update the comments displayed list after hitting submit but only after a page refresh
-3. Any new created comment was displayed at the end of the list, instead at the top.
+3. Any newly created comment was displayed at the end of the list, instead at the top.

 Here is how we fixed those problems:
-1.
+1. Added a state in this component and changed the input submission mechanism.
+Instead of using form onSubmit, it was changed to input onChange to manage the state
-2.
+2. Used the async in REACT properly and rearrange our implementation, such that it calls the GET immediately after each new POST
-3.
+3. Changed the backend controller code to utilze ORDER by the updatedAt column when performing database query

 ## Future additions
 1. We would like to have the option for the user to change the pages words between English and Spanish.